andrew-veriga/scraping/README.md

     ```

 4.  **Set up your Gemini API Key:**
-    Create a file named `.env` inside the `app/services/` directory and add your API key:
+    Create a file named `.env` in the root directory and add your API key:
     ```
     GEMINI_API_KEY="your_actual_api_key"
     ```